kevokevol/react-responsive-simple/README.md

-# react-breakpoint-components
+# react-responsive-components
 React components that are enabled according to viewport width

 # Usage
-Run `yarn add react-breakpoint-components` or `npm install react-breakpoint-components` Import the components you want at the start of the files you need them in.
+Run `yarn add react-responsive-components` or `npm install react-responsive-components` Import the components you want at the start of the files you need them in.
 Components available:
 - `<Mobile>`: Renders on viewports <768px wide
 - `<MobileAndTablet>`: Renders on viewports <992px wide